WebAssembly/tool-conventions/Linking.md

 is either an import or a defined function/global/event (recall that the operand of a Wasm `call` instruction uses an index space consisting of the function imports followed by the defined functions, and similarly `get_global` for global imports and definitions and `throw` for event imports and definitions).

-If a function, global, or event symbol references an import, then the name is taken from the import; otherwise the `syminfo` specifies the symbol's name.
+If a function, global, or event symbol references an import, and the `WASM_SYM_EXPLICIT_NAME` flag is not set, then the name is taken from the import; otherwise the `syminfo` specifies the symbol's name.

 | Field        | Type           | Description                                 |